Ryan Tannehill Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 - In last week's matchup with the Dolphins, Tannehill completed 72.2% of his passes for 120 yards, while throwing two touchdowns.

-- Over his last three games, Tannehill has put up 482 passing yards (160.7 yards per game) while going 58-for-79 (73.4% completion percentage) and throwing three touchdowns and one interception.
+- Tannehill has put up 482 passing yards (160.7 per game) and has a 73.4% completion percentage this year (58-of-79) over his last three games, while throwing three touchdowns and one interception.

-- He has added 47 rushing yards (15.7 ypg) on 12 carries while scoring one touchdown on the ground.
+- He's also contributed on the ground, with 47 rushing yards (15.7 ypg) on 12 carries with one rushing touchdown.

 Tannehill's Tennessee Teammates